PunchThrough/bean-docs/src/node-red/installation.md

 ---

-Welcome to the Node-RED installation guide.
-This guide will help you get your system ready to use with Node-RED as well as the custom nodes used to communicate with the Bean.
+This guide will help you install Node-RED and the custom nodes used to communicate with Bean.

 ## Install Node-RED

----

 Since Node-RED uses Node.js it can be used on any of the core desktop platforms such as OSX, Windows and Linux.
 Go ahead and follow the installation guide provided by Node-RED to get it running on your system.